 But even better than the cottage are its beautiful gardens, created by a professional designer.
 They provide a lovely secluded oasis to relax and pretend to ponder life's meaning, and children love the little "secret garden" paths which meander around the property, which is fenced and child-safe.
 The cottage has a resident brush tail possum who has a nest on one of the trees - can you find it?

 The yards are dotted with silver birch trees which provide dappled shade in summer and stunning silhouettes during cooler months and at dusk.
-Our courtyard has a large barbeque and a hammock, and it is a beautiful private space for al fresco dining photo 10.
+Our courtyard has a large barbecue and a hammock, and it is a beautiful private space for al fresco dining photo 10.

 Our cottage is a short walk from the local shops and cafes and the Visitors Centre, so there is plenty of amenity whether you want to self-cater or eat out.
 There is a lovely loop walk around the Meander River, and Launceston and Devonport are each a 30 minute drive away.
 Silverbirch Cottage provides a cosy and tasteful base from which to explore the beautiful area nearby, including Mole Creek, Solomon's Caves, Huntsman Lake, Liffey Falls, Quamby Bluff and Cradle Mountain.